Cold-Bytes-Games/wwise-zig/README.md

 This is a 3rd party binding and it is not affiliated with Audiokinetic.

+## Versioning info

+This binding mimic the versioning of Wwise but add the Zig binding version at the end.

+Example:

+2022.1.7-zig0

+* 2022 = year
+* 1 = major Wwise version
+* 7 = minor Wwise version
+* -zig0 = Zig binding version

 ## Supported platforms

 | Platform | Architecture                   |  Tested |